grame-cncm/faust/architecture/smartKeyboard/README.md

 ### `-reuse`

 Asks `faust2smartkeyb` to reuse the same project and to only update its portion corresponding to the provided Faust code.
 This option will not prevent compilation from happening.
-Instead, use [`source`](#TODO) for that.
+Instead, use [`-source`](#source) for that.

 ---